All Episodes

 We'll have to see who else in the next few weeks.

-A lot of time was spent with allies in Italy, Great Britain, and I understand Australia.
+We had talked about whether a grand jury had been convened, and then the issue, a lot of time was spent with allies in Italy, Great Britain, and I understand Australia.

-Uh what about a grand jury?
+What about a grand jury?

-Where are Brennan and Clapper in all of this in your view?
+Where are Brennan and Clapper in all of this, in your view?

 Well, I definitely think the period of December 2015 to July 2016 is going to become more important than it was early on in our investigation and all this review work.

-I think there could be very serious charges if it's proven that they were targeting Americans without legal authority or if they lied about what they were doing during that time frame.
+I think there could be very serious charges if it's proven that they were targeting Americans without legal authority or if they lied about what they were doing during that timeframe.

 And I think that's some of the activity that's going on now.